Iranon/casca/README.md

 #### A command line program to manage incoming and outcoming newspapers loads into JSON files (using [serde](https://github.com/serde-rs/serde)).

-Data structures are stored into JSON files (inside a data folder).
+Data structures are stored into JSON files (inside the data folder).

 User dedicated output are wrote in italian.